-- 1. the economy is a tool for achieving our social and environmental goals, not an end in itself - 2. the pursuit of continuous material-based economic growth is incompatible with the planet's finite resources - 3. improved social justice, reduced inequality and the elimination of poverty must be key goals of the economy - 4. economic management should prioritise the improvement of our quality of life, rather than the production and consumption of material goods - 5. genuine progress indicators are required that include long-term human, social, environmental and cultural wellbeing - 6. expanded and continued participatory budgeting is essential for proper governance - 7. democratisation of the economy is essential to social justice and the elimination of poverty - 8. the ACT economy exists within the ACT's natural environment, and environmental stewardship is therefore central to good economic management - 9. a transition to a zero carbon economy is essential for mitigating the existential threat of climate change - 10. a just transition to net zero emissions must ensure that inequities are reduced and everyone benefits from addressing the challenges we face - 11. economic management is required to respond to environmental constraints, including resource use and waste production - 12.
-ACT Government decisions and activities should aim to create a robust, diverse and sustainable economy that harnesses the ACT community's skills, assets and innovation - 13. fair and effective economic markets recognise the differing roles and strengths of private, community and public enterprise and should allocate resources to produce the greatest benefits for society - 14. as a democratic institution, the government has an essential role in regulating the economy and guiding markets in accordance with society's goals.
+- 1. the economy is a tool for achieving our social and environmental goals, not an end in itself - 2. the pursuit of continuous material-based economic growth is incompatible with the planet's finite resources - 3. improved social justice, reduced inequality and poverty elimination must be key goals, with democratisation of the economy essential - 4. economic management should prioritise improving quality of life, rather than the production and consumption of material goods - 5. genuine progress indicators are required that include long-term human, social, environmental and cultural wellbeing - 6. expanded and continued participation by communities in economic decisions and budgeting harnesses their expertise and supports good governance - 7. the ACT economy exists within the natural environment, and environmental stewardship is therefore central to good economic management - 8. economic management must be consistent with environmental requirements, including a transition to a circular economy with net-negative emissions to mitigate the existential threat of climate change - 9. a just transition to net-negative emissions must be equitable and ensure that everyone benefits from addressing the challenges we face - 10.
+ACT Government decisions and activities should create a robust, diverse and sustainable economy that harnesses the ACT community's skills, assets and innovation - 11. as a democratic institution, the Government has an active and essential role in managing the economy and regulating and intervening in markets to operate in accordance with and deliver on society's goals.